 The annual reports and workplans will be reviewed and approved by the PTC before being submitted to WFP and the PSC no later than one month after the end of the project year.
-WFP will then consolidate and submit the Annual Progress Reports in the standard AF PPR template to the AF Secretariat no later than two months after the end of the project implementation year.
+WFP will then consolidate and submit the Annual Progress

-&lt;sup>187 This will include leveraging relevant indicators from WFP's Corporate Results Framework (CRF) indicators, where these align with project goals.
+&lt;sup>164 This will include leveraging relevant indicators from WFP's Corporate Results Framework (CRF) indicators, where these align with project goals.
 This will be complemented by WFP's Programme Monitoring and Reporting Service (APPM), which offers continuous monitoring of activities and progress to maximize efficiency in resource management.
 Monitoring activities will be supported by WFP's APPM, maximizing efficiency in resource management.